Classical Pilates Teacher Training Program

 The Pilates Teacher Training Program

 Faculty members from the Department of Theatre and Dance offer a comprehensive teacher-training program in Pilates.
-The emphasis of the program is to produce quality teachers who are trained in the authentic, classical, style of Joseph Pilates.
-This unique program combines six (6) hours of academic coursework in Pilates with a spring/summer intensive, assessment, and anapprenticeship training program.
+The emphasis of the program is to produce quality teachers trained in the authentic, classical, style of Joseph Pilates.
+This unique program combines six (6) hours of academic coursework in Pilates with a spring/summer intensive, assessment, and an apprenticeship training program.

-Click information for fees, schedule and registration for the 2022-23 Pilates Teacher Training Program.
+Click information for fees, schedule, and registration for the 2025 Pilates Teacher Training Program.
 Email Rebecca Quin, hower@appstate.edu with questions.

 Puh-LAH-teez, What is it, anyway?